rkrug5/bamazon/README.md

 ![Alt text](images/manager1.jpg?raw=true "manager interface")

-If they choose the second option, they will see the invenotry items with quantity < 5 and the connection will end.
+If they choose the second option, they will see the inventory items with quantity < 5 and the connection will end.

 ![Alt text](images/manager2.jpg?raw=true "manager interface")